osmbe/osm-welcome-tool/README.md

 Website to help welcoming new OpenStreetMap contributors in your region.

+It detects new mappers in various regions and suggests a welcome message (based on templates) that you can then send to the mapper.

+Detection of new mappers is automatic, welcome messages are manually send by people using their OSM accounts.

 You can see it in action on [https://welcome.osm.be/](https://welcome.osm.be/).

 ## Requirements